devicenull/supermicro_ipmi_firmware/README.md

-    SDK/Web_Server/OS/Linux/ # Contains the CGI files for the web interface (no source code) SDK/Web_Server/OS/Linux/Web_Style/SUPERMICRO/page/ # Contains the HTML templates for the web server
+    SDK/Web_Server/OS/Linux/ # Contains the CGI files for the web interface (no source code) SDK/Web_Server/OS/Linux/Web_Style/SUPERMICRO/page/ # Contains the HTML templates for the web server SDK/FileSystem/clean_filesystem/ # Contains the base filesystem items.
+These are copied to the output image SDK/FileSystem/device_files.tar # Contains the contents of /dev/ (these can't be cleanly committed)

 ## Makefile